enriquepablo/nlproject/docs/time2.rst

 There are ways, in rules, to terminate that continuous present, and so convert those sentences to a perfect tense.
 This is the non-monotonic trick we spoke about in the introduction to this documentation.
 The monotonicity of the whole system is however kept, since there is never a reduction in the number of sentences within the knowledge base.
 Further, this termination propagates to whatever consecuences we may have derived from our original sentence.

-To do so, we can use, as a consecuence in rules, an expression built with ``Finish``:
+To do so, we can use, as a consecuence in rules, an expression built with ``Finish``, that accepts 2 arguments, a duration, and an instant within that duration, and truncates the duration so that it ends in the provided instant:

   >>> from nl import Finish